 In particular, we can use \eqref{E:B-cb} and a union bound over intervals of the form $[b, b + s^2]$ to get that there exists a constant $C$ satisfying the same tails as each of the constants $C_{1, b}$ (with possibly different $c$ and $d$) such that

-Here $z_*=\lfloor z \rfloor$ for $z\ge 0$ and $\lceil z \rceil$ otherwise.
-We approximate $z$ with an integer closer to $0$ so that the same bound holds for the non-stationary process $\scrA$: this way the parabolic decay does not affect the bound.
+where $z_*=\lfloor z \rfloor$ for $z\ge 0$ and $\lceil z \rceil$ otherwise.
+Here we have approximated $z$ with an integer closer to $0$ so that the same bound holds for the nonstationary process $\scrA$: this way the parabolic decay does not affect the bound.
 In particular, this bound combined with the bound \eqref{E:on-Z} applied to integers gives that

 This proves the bound on $S$ in the lemma.
 The processes $\scrA_s(z)-\scrA_s(0),\scrA_t(z)-\scrA_t(0)$ are absolutely continuous with respect to Brownian motion of variance $2$ on a compact interval by Proposition \ref{P:brownian-airy}, and hence so is $\scrA(z) - \scrA(0)$.
 Hence it has a unique maximum on any compact interval almost surely.
 By the above bound on $S$ this implies that $\scrA$ has a unique maximum almost surely.